xaviervalarino/portfolio/src/about.md

 <div>
 In learning a system, you come to understand what guided it's designers.
 Hopefully, you also find ways to explain that logic to others.
 The hardest part of interface design is knowing when to show the underlying system vs. simplifying the systems complexity so that it doesn't get in the way.

 I got my start in print.
-Bless the engineer at who put Javascript and GREP into InDesign---once I realized the potential, it was turtles all the way down.
+Bless the engineer at Adobe who put Javascript and GREP into InDesign---once I realized the potential, it was turtles all the way down.

-I've spent the last ten years diving into *Nix systems and web technologies.
-I try to take the concepts I learn from these explorations, ideas like---expected affordance, modularity, composability, simplicity, accessibilit---and apply them to my work.
+I've spent the last ten years diving into Unix-like systems and web technologies.
+I try to take the concepts I learn from these explorations, ideas like---affordance, modularity, scalability, composability, simplicity, accessibility---and apply them to my work.

 **I want to design systems that improve the human condition.**<br/>
 Because life is too short for crappy software.